 You have to ensure that your business is not taking over undue liability because of entering a contract or lack thereof.

-Let’s take an example, let’s say you have hired a contractor to fix the ceiling lights in company’s lobby.
+Let’s take an example; let’s say you have hired a contractor to fix the ceiling lights in the Company’s lobby.
 The contractor sends one of his technicians to fix the light.

-While he is working on it, he drops the light fixture and that falls on one of the visitors head.
-The visitor in turns sues the company for negligence and expense due to hospitalization.
+While working on it, he drops the light fixture, which falls on one of the visitors.
+The visitor, in turn, sues the Company for negligence and expense due to hospitalization.

-Who is liable for the damages, the company who hired the contractor or the contractor who was hired to perform the work?
+Who is liable for the damages, the Company or the contractor?

-Procurement team can help mitigate this risk by ensuring that there is an established contract with the third party contractor and limitation of liability clearly defines who owns the risk of potential damages.
+The Procurement team can help mitigate this risk by ensuring an established contract with the third-party contractor.
+Limiting liability defines who owns the stake of potential damages.

-We all heard about child labor issues at Foxconn, one of Apple’s main supplier.
+We all heard about child labor issues at Foxconn, one of Apple’s leading suppliers.
 But reputation risk is not just for big companies.

 Do you as a company wants to be associated with such a business?